Earn valuable certification at the end of your Procurement training!

-A full competence development learning plan typically spans a 2 to 3 year period of regular training.
-It requires a serious effort for which learners have to prioritize and put other activities aside.
-At the end of the in-depth program, successful learners receive a valuable certificate that formally recognizes their efforts and the progress they have made.
+Today, employees are more than ever concerned about their professional growth.
+At the end of the in-depth program, successful learners receive a valuable procurement certificate that formally recognizes their efforts and the progress they have made.

-CPO’s often find a certificate no more than a nice bonus, but with the 2015 recognition by the International Federation of Purchasing and Supply Management (IFPSM), Procurement Academy now offers the best of both worlds: the high quality courses CPO’s are looking for and the external recognition learners want to achieve.
+With the 2015 recognition by the International Federation of Purchasing and Supply Management (IFPSM), Procurement Academy now offers the best of both worlds: the high quality procurement courses CPO’s are looking for and the external recognition learners want to achieve.

 In May 2015, after a year of hard working and an in-depth audit by an international team of renowned professors, commissioned by the Global Standard, Procurement Academy became the first commercial training provider in the world to receive this global recognition for its